lopes-otavio/memoteca/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+# Json-Server

+This project use json-server with [json-server]([https://github.com/angular/angular-cli](https://www.npmjs.com/package/json-server)) version 1.0.0-alpha.19.

+## Local End-Point REST API

+Run `json-server --watch db.json --port 3000` for a local API.
+Navigate to `http://localhost:3000/`.
+There you can see all the content that is inside db.json.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.